 With the cost of higher education rising dramatically each year, should you forgo college* and instead use that money to travel the world?
-It’s one of the questions I receive a lot from graduating high school students and disenchanted college freshmen or sophomores.
-In their e-mails, they express a desire to pursue higher education but, at the moment, they aren’t sure what they want to do and would rather travel and “figure life out.”
+It’s one of the questions I receive a lot from graduating high school students and disenchanted college freshmen and sophomores.
+In their emails, they express a desire to pursue higher education, but at the moment, they aren’t sure what they want to do and would rather travel and “figure life out.”
 School doesn’t seem to be a good fit for them at the moment.

 I have trouble answering this question.
 For starters, it’s a very personal decision to make, one based on your individual goals and desires.
 I can’t know what is right for you.
 Only you know your heart’s true desire (and I certainly don’t want angry parents emailing me!).
 Plus, I personally don’t like giving strangers such life-changing advice when I don’t know much about them.

-But while everyone’s situation is different, these e-mails bring up a topic to think about: when you are young and unsure of yourself, is school worth it?
+But while everyone’s situation is different, these emails bring up a topic to think about: when you’re young and unsure of yourself, is school worth it?
 Or is it better to pursue your current interests and dreams while you work out why you want to go to school?

 Now, there is nothing more important than education.
 You should, of course, continue educating yourself your entire life.
 Learning should never be confined to just your time in classrooms.
 I constantly attend business and travel conferences, read, listen to podcasts, and speak with experts to advance my own knowledge.
 I’m always working to learn, grow, and educate myself.